sshantel/do-k8s-challenge/README.md

 Then I head over to `http://localhost:5601/` on my browser, which will eventually connect to Kibana.
 The "Discover" tab is where you'll be able to create index patterns for your logs.
 I named mine `logstash`.

+First, I sent a curl request to port 9200 with random words, and then I created a `.conf` file for Logstash to take in input.
 Since I included `input { stdin { } }` in my logstash-simple.config file, this prompts me to type in an input to send logs up to Kibana:

 ![](imgs/logstash.png)